 Douglas College has three campuses: New Westminster Campus, Anvil Centre Campus and David Lam Campus (Coquitlam Campus).

 Be sure to double check all important dates and deadlines for each semester here.

 NOTE: Deposit fees for the first 12 credits are non-refundable.
 Add / Drop / Refund policies do not apply to your tuition deposit for your first 12 credits.

-- Get your student ID card at the Registrar's Office (Passport is required)
+- Request your student ID card (Passport is required)